mayanksharma3/materials-cli/README.md

 Credentials are stored in the OS's keychain and retrieved on every call to `materials`.

-The credentials are never sent to anywhere other than `https://materials.doc.ic.ac.uk` and `https://api-materials.doc.ic.ac.uk`.
+The credentials are never sent to anywhere other than `https://api-materials.doc.ic.ac.uk`.

 The package [keytar](https://www.npmjs.com/package/keytar) is used for this.